 The first week of using contact lenses can be challenging for your eyes.
 It takes time and dedication to practice wearing contact lenses well, even if you’ve done it before.
 The type of contact lens, material, and length of wear can change based on your eye care needs.

-But adjusting to contact lenses can be an easy and comfortable transition: With patience, support and instructions, and a cleaning routine, you can have a positive contact lens experience.
-You can also watch these instructional videos about contact lenses, insertion and removal, and care instructions.
+But adjusting to contact lenses can be an easy and comfortable transition: With patience, support, instructions, and a cleaning routine, you can have a positive contact lens experience.
+You can also watch our instructional videos about contact lenses and how to care for them.